What is the meaning of Employee Retention?

 There is a lot of competition, and small business employee retention is difficult due to the benefits and salaries that larger businesses can afford to offer.

-There are a few things that you, as a small business owner can do to make your employees feel important and appreciated.
-It needn’t be a large, time consuming effort on your part, but is a necessary component of running a healthy, sustainable small business.
+To understand employee retention importance there are a few things that you, as a small business owner can do to make your employees feel important and appreciated.
+It needn’t be a large, time-consuming effort on your part, but is a necessary component of running a healthy, sustainable small business.

 Recognizing that employees are doing a good job is really one of the best moves a business owner can make toward keeping quality workers in the company.
 Employees that feel their hard work is appreciated are proven to record higher job satisfaction numbers.
 You don’t have to implement a whole program of awards or spend a lot of money on recognizing your employee’s good work, just letting them hear it from you will mean a lot to most of them.